shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-05.md

 ## Task-03: Add a list as a co-owner

-You can add SharePoint lists as co-owners of a cloud flow so that everyone who has edit access to the list automatically gets edit access to the flow.
-After the flow is shared, you can simply distribute a link to it.
+In this task, you'll add a list of users as co-owners to a cloud flow in Power Automate.
+You will access the flow's settings and use the sharing options to designate multiple users or groups as co-owners.
+This allows them to collaborate on managing, editing, and configuring the flow, ensuring efficient teamwork and shared responsibility.

 1. Create and set up a SharePoint list.